rajiv-ishare/DataRightsProfile/CONTRIBUTING.md

 Have questions or ideas?
 Contact the team via our [developer mailing list](https://accounts.eclipse.org/mailing-list/dataspace-drp-dev).

-We also hold bi-weekly calls for Committers and the community on Thursdays.
-Find meeting details in our [GitHub discussions](https://github.com/eclipse-dataspace-drp/DataRightsProfile/discussions).

 > Committers are automatically invited to the Committer meetings.